Tidy data

 Creating analysis datasets often require changing the organizational structure of data.
 For example:

 1. Use group_by() to perform calculations separately within groups and then use summarise() to create an object with one observation per group.
-Examples:

 • Creating objects containing summary statistics that are basis for tables and graphs

-2. Reshape your data – called tidying in the R tidyverse world – by transforming columns (variables) into rows (observations) and vice versa
+2. Reshape your data– called tidying in the R tidyverse world– by transforming columns (variables) into rows (observations) and vice versa

 • This is the focus of this lecture, where we will look at transforming untidy data into tidy data.